JosephLenton/axum-test/README.md

 Querying your application on the `TestServer` supports all of the common request building you would expect.

- - Serializing and deserializing Json and Form content using Serde
+ - Serializing and deserializing Json, Form, Yaml, and others, using Serde
- - Cookie setting and reading
+ - Assertions on the Json, text, Yaml, etc, that is returned.
- - Access to setting and reading headers
+ - Cookie, query, and header setting and reading
  - Status code reading and assertions
- - Assertions for defining what you expect to have returned
- - Upgrading a connection for use with WebSockets

-### It also includes
+### Also includes

+ - WebSockets testing support
- - Saving cookies returned for use across future requests
+ - Saving returned cookies for use on future requests
- - Setting headers and query parameters for use across all TestRequests
+ - Setting headers, query, and cookies, globally for all requests or on per request basis
- - Can optionally run requests using a real web server
+ - Can run requests using a real web server, or with mocked HTTP
- - Automatic status assertions for checking requests always succeed or fail
+ - Automatic status assertions for expecting requests to succeed (to help catch bugs in tests sooner)
- - Prettifying the assertion output
+ - Prettified assertion output
  - Typed Routing from Axum Extra
+ - Reqwest integration

 ## Contributions